Jackrekirby/minecraft-ca-ts/readme.md

 - [ ] If updates are faster than the frame rate then do not render (do not wait to render before processing next step)
 - [x] Fix panning freeze / jitter
 - [x] Make number of allowed subticks unlimited (until all processed)
-- [x] improve user input so place and delete events are easy to distinguish (single vs double click)
+- [x] Improve user input so place and delete events are easy to distinguish (single vs double click)
+- [ ] Add failing state to block movement once subupdate block movement implemented
+- [ ] Overhaul game loop - render at any time, rendering and logic should not be in same loop
+- [ ] History only toggles between two and disappears on click
+- [ ] Overhaul command line - list grouping so they both disappear correctly
+- [ ] Fix overlapping textures by flooring and ceiling together/seperate?